'You'd hope he'd learnt': Killer driver caught with 'large quantity' of drugs while on sentence

 He argued the best outcome was by way of an order to come up for sentence if called on.

-While McKenzie didn't "necessarily" oppose, he pointed out Higginson was currently serving a sentence for causing death while under the influence of drugs.
+While prosecutor McKenzie didn't "necessarily" oppose, he pointed out Higginson was currently serving a sentence for causing death while driving under the influence of drugs.

-Judge Paul Keller said it was large volume of drugs.
+Judge Paul Keller said it was a large volume of cannabis found on Higginson.

-But because Higginson had no prior relevant convictions, his youth, that he is employed, and is complying with a "long" term of home detention, the judge adopted the defence's proposed sentence.
+But because he had no prior relevant convictions, he was young, employed, and complying with a "long" term of home detention, the judge adopted the defence's proposed sentence.

 Higginson was convicted on the charge and ordered to come up for sentence if called on.